Oz Almog

 Oz Almog (עוז אלמוג) is an Israeli and Austrian artist, born on 15 April 1956, in Kfar Saba, Israel.

 Biography

-Oz Almog was born to a family of Russian/Ukrainian pioneers (Avrutzki) and Romanian/Russian immigrants (Abramovich).
+Oz Almog was born to a family of Russian, Romanian and Ukrainian origins (their family last names were Avrutzki and Abramovich).
 After studying classical painting and completing his military service in the Israeli Navy, he studied at the Vienna Academy of Fine Arts.

 Work

 Oz Almog's artistic work is confrontational and provocative.
 In the 1980s, as a student of the Academy of Fine Arts in Austria, Almog took an active part with in off-scene underground culture in Europe.
 In the 1990s he addressed complex issues of human sexuality, totalitarian ideologies, consumerism and terrorism.
 In 1994, his Birth of a Myth (German title Geburt eines Mythos) exhibition took place at WUK, an alternative arts center in Vienna.
 The center was converted into a shrine with flags and a flower-strewn floor.
 In some 70 oil paintings Almog auto-portrayed himself in the style of Nazi art, classicism and social realism as a ruler and savior, as a naked, provocatively muscle-bound godlike figure, as a fiery agitator or simply with the stern regard of a stormtrooper, complete with leather belt and jackboots.